SouthernMethodistUniversity/access/README.md

 * We will be discussing:
     * Copyright and licensing as it relates to accessing already existing datasets
     * Accessibility and access
-    * As well as the related topics of ethics, consent and power in the creation or repurposing of already existing data sets
+    * As well as the related topics of ethics, consent and power in the creation or repurposing of already existing data sets.
+    * * We are refferring back to our conversation about preconditions for success.

 ## Process for DHRI
 * We will be sharing the links to a Github Repository for each session in Slack before each synchronous session.
 You can also get to them from the [Curriculum page](https://southernmethodistuniversity.github.io/home/curriculum.html).